Authentication of Documents Canada – What, Where & Why

 - may be very difficult and tedious to replace if lost, damaged, excessively modified, or authenticated

-Other documents such as those given by vital statistics Canada such as birth certificates do not require notarization; they have their own special signatures, stamps, and watermarks that indicate they are authentic.
+Other documents such as those given by vital statistics Canada such as Birth Certificates do not require notarization; they have their own special signatures, stamps, and watermarks that indicate they are authentic.
 If you are wondering if your document requires notarization to be authenticated, we can help.
-Click here to contact us.

 Once the documents are at Global Affairs Canada, the signatures and stamps on the document are checked by their professional representatives who have a record of almost every signature and stamp from notaries and lawyers in Canada.
 This allows them to verify that the signatures on the document are authentic and, by extension, that the document itself is real.
 Representatives from Global Affairs Canada or a provincial body will then place their stamp, seal, and signature on the document.
 This completes the authentication process and your document is ready for legalization at the embassy of whichever country the document needs to be used in.